etyp/accounts-oauth-ie11/README.md

 2. `meteor update --release 1.8-rc.16`
 3. `meteor add accounts-google@1.3.2-rc18.16`

-When running the app and opening in IE11, you'll ge tthe following errors:
+When running the app and opening in IE11, you'll get the following errors:

 ```
 Syntax error